-Trump says Guatemala signing deal to restrict asylum cases
+US, Guatemala sign agreement to restrict asylum cases

 “We’ll either do tariffs or we’ll do something.
 We’re looking at something very severe with respect to Guatemala,” Trump had said.

-On Friday, Trump praised the Guatemalan government, saying now it has “a friend in the United States, instead of an enemy in the United States.”
+But on Friday, Trump praised the Guatemalan government, saying now it has “a friend in the United States, instead of an enemy in the United States.”

 He said that as part of the agreement, the U.S. would increase access to the H-2A visa program for temporary agricultural workers from Guatemala.